minakoiw/astro-source/README.md

-# Website for Minako Williams
+# A Portfolio Website for Minako Williams

-Built using Astro JS
+This website was built using Astro JS

 ##  Commands